maxymilianz/Extended-typed-lambda-calculus-evaluator/README.md

 After installing Alcotest, run with `make tests`.

-To track potentially thrown exceptions, use `TrackingEvaluator.ml` instead of `Evaluator.ml` (either rename `TrackingEvaluator` to `Evaluator` or change OCaml `open` instructions in every file; the interface of both files is the same).
+To track potentially thrown exceptions, use `TrackingTypechecker.ml` instead of `Typechecker.ml` (either rename `TrackingTypechecker` to `Typechecker` or change OCaml `open` instructions in every file; the interface of both files is the same).